Click on each decade to see the description

 On June 25th, the Council, after negotiation with Fred Gaines on behalf of Hoberman, voted 10-0 to designate an acre of oak trees for HCM status for the TCDS.
 Tuna Canyon Detention Station became Historic Cultural Monument #1039.

 The Council in the same action established a working group to begin the process of memorializing TCDS.
 After meeting four times during the summer of 2013, and appearing to have arrived at a consensus plan for the site, the attorney for Snowball West Investments revealed that they had filed a lawsuit against the City of Los Angeles to remove the HCM designation.
-That lawsuit is still pending.
+The lawsuit was dismissed and the HCM designation remains.

 Reverend Yoshi Tsuyuki